MrKelpy/MESL/README.md

 #"limit" is the limit of messages to get from the chat.
 The first message returned is the last message.
 #This function returns the last chat message in the form of an Affirmation Object.
 If you set the limit to anything other than 1, it will return a list with Affirmation Objects (Representing the messages).
 (Unless you set the limit to 0, in which case it'll return None.)
 #DEFAULT - limit : 20
+#If the limit is set to None, it'll return all the messages.
 message = mc.getchat(limit = int)

 #Sending a message